-The Countdown to 2030 country collaboration in Tajikistan includes the University of Central Asia, the Aga Khan Foundation Tajikistan, the Aga Khan University in Pakistan, and the Centre for Global Health at the Hospital for Sick Children in Canada.
-It aims to support Tajikistan’s annual national plan review process through collaboration with the ministry of health and other relevant partners and will highlight opportunities to accelerate progress in order to achieve Sustainable Development Goals 2 and 3.
+During 2020-2022, there was Countdown to 2030 country collaboration in Tajikistan which included the University of Central Asia, the Aga Khan Foundation Tajikistan, the Aga Khan University in Pakistan, and the Centre for Global Health at the Hospital for Sick Children in Canada.
+It supported Tajikistan’s annual national plan review process through collaboration with the ministry of health and other relevant partners and highlighted opportunities to accelerate progress in order to achieve Sustainable Development Goals 2 and 3.

 Tajikistan’s Ministry of Health is currently developing its 2021-2030 National Health Strategy in collaboration with the World Health Organization and other developmental partners.
 The ministry conducts annual reviews of their strategy.
 The Global Financing Facility investment case for Tajikistan is still under development, with the Country Platform being launched virtually in April 2020.